JaydenMajor/Pages-In-Widgets/plugininwidgets/readme.txt

 2 Upload, Install & activate Pages In Widgets
-3 To use go to widgets and drag & drop the Pages In Widgets widget to the selected section 4 The widget will ask you to select a page and if you want to display the page title 5 Save the content for the selected page will now be included in the widget secti5
+3 To use go to widgets and drag & drop the Pages In Widgets widget to the selected section 4 The widget will ask you to select a page and if you want to display the page title 5 Save the content for the selected page will now be included in the widget sectiion

 == Frequently Asked Questions ==